DiffEqML/pde-dataset-generator/README.md

 ## 💡 Introduction

 Research on PDEs needs ground truth datasets.
-Several tools can meet this requirement, FEniCS is one of the most famous tools.
-We here are going to provide some scripts to help us to more easily create such datasets and save them in DGL graph format.
+Several tools have been developed and among all, the open-source FEniCS is one of the most famous ones.
+Our goal is to provide tools for more easily creating such datasets and save them in the DGL graph format.

 Features:

 - Compressed scripts, contain full generating process, including create domain, generate mesh, create boundary constrains, solve function, transfer mesh and result to dgl graph, and then save them.
-- Results will be trainsferred to dgl graph, which is more convenient to use in graph model.
-We also going to provide numpy tools.
+- Results are transferred to dgl graph, which is convenient to use in graph models.
+We also provide numpy tools.
-- In detail tutorial.
-We provide notebooks to show how our scripts work and knowledge about using FEniCS.
+- Detailed tutorials with notebooks to show how our scripts work and knowledge about using FEniCS and ARCSim.
-- Provide useful mini tools, including mesh to dgl transferring, dgl grpah plotting, etc.
+- Useful mini tools, including mesh to dgl transferring and modified dgl graph plotting.

 ## 🔧 Environment